 Applying for the CPA Exam and for Licensure

 Now that you’re ready to pursue licensure for the highly respected Certified Public Accountant credential, there are two key components that you must complete: apply for and pass the CPA exam and apply for CPA licensure.
 Some mistakenly assume that these are one and the same, however applying to take the exam and applying for licensure are two distinct processes that are governed independently.
-Our live representatives are standing by to answer any questions you may have.

 What Organizations Are Involved in the CPA Exam and CPA Licensure?

 Navigating through the steps required to sit for the CPA exam and apply for CPA licensure in 2015 can be complicated, so it’s helpful to first acquaint yourself with the various boards, agencies, and organizations involved in the process.

 - American Institute of Certified Public Accountants (AICPA): developed the CPA exam and is responsible for its content and scoring.

 - National Association of State Boards of Accountancy (NASBA): the membership association of boards of accountancy.
 For the Uniform CPA Examination, NASBA acts as the central clearinghouse in the CPA exam process.

 - State Boards of Accountancy: each of the 55 US jurisdictions, which include the 50 states, the District of Columbia, Puerto Rico, U.S. Virgin Islands, Guam, and the Commonwealth of Northern Mariana Islands, has its own board of accountancy.
 Each board sets its own exam and licensure eligibility requirements, required forms, deadlines, and fees for each jurisdiction and has the statutory authority to grant CPA licensure.